Cisco-Talos/clamav-documentation/src/manual/Signatures/PhishSigs.md

   - Or a subdomain of the specified hostname.

   - To avoid false matches in case of subdomain matches, the engine checks that there is a dot(`.`) or a space(` `) before the matched portion.

-- `Filter`

-  Is ignored for R and H for compatibility reasons.

 - `RealURL`